Funding from the School is available to support student vacation activities.

 Funding is not available for summer research projects which are undertaken within the School as these are covered by the School Vacation Scholarship programme.

-Students in the non-final year of a degree programme owned by the School of Mathematics are eligible.
-Unfortunately, the fund is not open to students on joint degrees owned by another School, although there are other sources of funding available such as the Student Experience Grant scheme (SEG).
-SEG applications are generally open mid-September to the end of October and mid-February to the end of March.
+Funding may be available to students on joint degrees owned by another School, although there are other sources of funding available such as the Student Experience Grant scheme (SEG).
+SEG applications are generally open mid-September to the end of October.

-Applications are accepted from 1 February to 31 March each year.
-Complete the application form, and submit electronically to Marieke Blair by midnight on 31 March.
+Applications are accepted from 1st February to 31st March each year.
+Complete the application form, and submit electronically to Inge Erdal by midnight on 31st March.
 Late applications will not be considered.

 How applications are considered